Paul Schwartz (politician)

-Paul Schwartz (born 1 April 1940, București) is the current president of the Jewish Community of Bucharest, Romania.
-He is also the current vice-president of the Federation of Jewish Communities of Romania, holding two mandates with the first starting in 2005.
+Paul Schwartz (1 April 1940 – 3 May 2026) was a Romanian Jewish community leader.
+He served as the president of the Jewish community of Bucharest in Romania until his death.
+He was also the vice-president of the Federation of Jewish Communities of Romania, holding two mandates with the first starting in 2005.

+Biography

-Paul Schwartz has been a mechanical engineer and developer of numerous trade patents for the former 23 August factory in Bucharest (renamed "FAUR" after the Romanian Revolution of 1989).
+Paul Schwartz was born in Bucharest on 1 April 1940.
+He was a mechanical engineer and a developer of numerous trade patents for the former 23 August factory in Bucharest (renamed "FAUR" after the Romanian Revolution of 1989).

-For his achievements in helping develop Romania from a technical and economical point of view, in 2009, Paul Schwartz was decorated by the then President of Romania, Traian Băsescu, becoming a Knight of the Order of Industrial and Commercial Merit.
+For his achievements in helping develop Romania from a technical and economical point of view, in 2009, Schwartz was decorated by the then President of Romania, Traian Băsescu, becoming a Knight of the Order of Industrial and Commercial Merit.

+In January 2019, Mr. Paul Schwartz was decorated by President of Romania, Klaus Iohannis, as a Knight of the National Order of Faithful Service.

-Mr. Schwartz is married since 1980 and has one son.
+Schwartz was married in 1980 with professor Ana-Veronica Schwartz and had one son (Dr. Andrei Iosef Schwartz).

+He died on 3 May 2026, at the age of 86.